Robert Romanus: Life and career

 Romanus is the son of Eileen (née Maloof) and Dr. Raymond Romanos, and is the brother of actor Richard Romanus.
-He grew up in West Hartford, Connecticut, and went to Conard High School.
 He is of Lebanese descent.
+He grew up in West Hartford, Connecticut, where he graduated from Conard High School in 1974.

 He starred in the 1983 series The Best of Times as Pete Falcone and appeared in Fame as Miltie Horowitz (1986–1987).
+He also co-starred in Fast Times at Ridgemont High (1982).

 In 1983, he appeared in Styx's music video for Kilroy Was Here.

 Romanus has starred on soap operas such as Days of Our Lives as Marvin 'Speed' Selejko from 1983 to 1985 and The Young and the Restless as Lou in 2002.
 He has guest-starred on many shows, including CHiPs, The Facts of Life, 21 Jump Street, Alien Nation, MacGyver, Providence, Will & Grace, and My Own Worst Enemy.
 Romanus directed the 2008 drama Grapefruit Moon and had a small part in American Pie Presents: The Book of Love as himself.
 In 2010, he played the guitar teacher in The Runaways.
 His 2018 projects include the films Genesis: The Future of Mankind Is Woman, The Liquid Psychologist and Voyeur.